 Dubrovnik Airport Transfers

-Bus no 1 that goes from Gruz ferry port and bus station to the Old Town.
+Bus no 1 goes from Gruz ferry port and bus station to the Old Town.

 Where to Stay

 If you are visiting the town just for a day or two, and are travelling further, the best place to stay is around Gruz.
-It is easily accessible for transport – ferries and buses are nearby, all on the walking distance and the accommodation around there is much cheaper than in more popular areas that offer either view over Old Town (like some apartments and hotels in Ploce area) or views over the open seas (like some Lapad hotels and rooms).
+It is easily accessible by transport – ferries and buses are nearby, all on walking distance and the accommodation around there is much cheaper than in more popular areas that offer either a view over Old Town (like some apartments and hotels in the Ploce area) or views over the open seas (like some Lapad hotels and rooms).